 How do you consistently earn the trust of world-class athletes through the decades?
-Produce innovative products that make them better for once.
-Adi Dassler’s secret to success had an additional personal ingredient: he met with athletes (some of them even as visitors in Herzogenaurach), listened carefully to what they said and constantly observed what can be improved or even invented to support their needs.
+Produce innovative products that make them even better.
+Adi Dassler’s secret to success had an additional personal ingredient: He met with athletes (some of them even as visitors in Herzogenaurach), listened carefully to what they said, and constantly observed what can be improved or even invented to support their needs.
 The best of the best trusted adidas and its founder from the beginning.
 And that would not change throughout the decades to come.

 One ball for all

 Footwear for gold medal winners?
 Check.
 Apparel for record breakers?
 Check.
-Now, how about something to kick with?
+Now, how about something to kick around?
 Consider it done.
-In 1970, adidas conquered yet another branch of the sporting goods industry, delivering the official ball, TELSTAR, for the 1970 FIFA World Cup™.
-As the name TELSTAR already tells, the ball was designed to improve visibility on Black and White TV.
-It was the beginning of a wonderful partnership, with adidas providing the Official Match Ball to every FIFA World Cup™ that followed.
+In 1970, adidas delivered the official ball, TELSTAR, for the 1970 FIFA World Cup™ for the first time.
+As the name TELSTAR already tells, the ball was designed to improve visibility on black and white television.
+It was the beginning of a wonderful partnership, with adidas providing the official match ball for every FIFA World Cup™ that followed.

 The Trefoil and the Olympic Idea

 In 1972, the world turned to Germany when the Olympic Games opened in Munich.
 Just in time for the event, adidas presented a new logo that was here to stay: the Trefoil.
-Then, symbolising performance.
+Then, symbolizing performance.
 Today, the adidas Originals collection stands for lifestyle and street.
-Times may change, but trefoiled quality will always remain
+Times may change, but trefoiled quality will always remain.

 Becoming a true multi-sports specialist